 Hrunalaug holds a lot of charm as it’s not a large, well-established tourist attraction, but that’s why it’s also great to visit.
 Bring a book with you and relax in the hot springs in the peaceful, quiet surroundings, and when you leave, don’t forget to bring any rubbish and belongings with you.

 An essential element of its culture, Iceland has over 170 pools and bathing spots, but the best swimming pool can be found in Reykjavíkur.
 Sundhöllin, which means swimming palace in English, is one of the oldest pools in Iceland.

 With the abundance of geothermal activity in Reykjavík, Sundhöllin’s pools are filled with water from hot springs giving it a spa-like quality.
 Equipped with an indoor and outdoor pool, three hot tubs, two saunas, and a children’s pool, Sundhöllin is probably one of the biggest swimming complexes in the country.

 What makes it even more special is that it is designed by one of Iceland’s famous architects, Guðjón Samúelsson.
 A minimalist Art Deco masterpiece, the unique ambiance of The Swimming Palace is a treat to the senses.
 From the sundeck of the outdoor pool, you will be able to gaze at one of his greatest masterpieces, the Hallgrímskirkja, one of Iceland’s iconic landmarks.

-Open from Mondays to Fridays, from 6:30 AM to 10 PM and Saturdays and Sundays from 8 AM to 10 PM, Sundhöllin is within walkable distance from any part of the city.
-The entrance for children over 5 is 160 ISK (2$) and 1030 ISK (8$) for adults, however, if you can enter the establishment for free with a Reykjavík City Card.
+Open from Mondays to Fridays, from 6:30 AM to 10 PM, and Saturdays and Sundays from 8 AM to 10 PM, Sundhöllin is within walkable distance from any part of the city.
+The entrance for children over 5 is 160 ISK (2$) and 1030 ISK (8$) for adults, however, you can enter the establishment for free with a Reykjavík City Card.